Dunedin Town Hall: Present plans for redevelopment

 In the early 2000s a plan to enlarge the space available for conferences was developed.
 This envisaged building onto the western elevation across Harrop Street.
 After much public debate, this plan was abandoned in favour of making the additional provision by opening the compartment housing the Glenroy Auditorium internally into the adjacent Municipal Chambers.
 While further reducing the capacity of the Glenroy Auditorium this would also allow linear access through the whole extended complex from the Octagon to Moray Place at the level Lawson intended, the first floor of his Municipal Chambers.
 It thus mitigates the awkwardness introduced by placing the smaller compartment transversely across the site and the lower floor level of the smaller auditorium.

 It is also proposed to remove Mr Heath's entrance on Moray Place and to replace it with a new glass-clad structure, set slightly apart from the building.
 The architect is Jeff Thompson.
-It is anticipated construction will start in 2010 and will cost NZ$45.4 million.
-The Town Hall will be closed to events for twelve months from May 2010.
+It was anticipated construction would start in 2010 and cost NZ$45.4 million.
+The Town Hall was set to be closed to events for twelve months from May 2010.
+The project was completed in 2015.
+The building has been through various renovations and restorations, including the restoration of the exterior which began in 2024.